The Audit & Supervisory Board Activities

 Audit findings, revision of the policy on selection of candidate Audit & Supervisory Board Members, a process of auditing internal control system, exchange of opinions with Representative Directors and Outside Directors, confirmation of the effectiveness evaluation process, etc.

-Besides agenda items discussed at the Audit & Supervisory Board meetings, the members freely exchange opinions regarding the skills of the Audit & Supervisory Board Members, management and other issues they are concerned about as needed.
+Besides agenda items discussed at ASB meetings, the members freely exchange opinions regarding the skills of ASB members, management and other areas of concern as needed.

 Critical auditing items, achievements and evaluation of effectiveness